The Life and Lies of Advertising Fraud

 There is always someone who thinks he is smarter than the others who want to extract an extra buck or two without breaking a sweat due to some elaborate sleight of hand shenanigans.
+What is advertising fraud?
 Ad Fraud is probably one of the most poignant examples of fraud in any industry.

 Every year ad fraud causes damages amassing up to $16,4 billion in 2017 with expectations to rise towards $20 billion in 2018.
 These are some crazy figures.
 But why those numbers are growing?
 Despite all efforts, every time there is a new technological solution to detect it — ad fraud evolves and starts all over again.

 But first, let’s sort a few things out.

 Programmatic digital advertising fraud is a deliberate, malicious activity that manipulates the delivery of ad content and prevents its serving to the targeted audience.
 One of its primary weapons is bots.
 These software programs carry out the dirty work.

 Digital advertising scams operate on multiple levels.
 It can manipulate traffic, and it can work with more sophisticated things, such as impressions, conversions, and full-on imitation of user activity.
 For these kinds of scams, stats are the primary field of tricks.
 The distortions and obfuscations of a real state of things cause the challenges with Ad Fraud.
 Ad Tech is a performance-oriented thing.
 Numbers and results are everything.
 The effectiveness of the campaign is based on what the metrics show — in terms of traffic, bounce rates, impressions, conversions, etc.

 However, metrics are fallible; certain manipulations with the information can rig them and this is the flaw exploited by the fraudsters.
 Sure, there are fail-safe mechanisms that prevent more blatant attempts, but there is always a way to “get on through” and “rig the game.”

 To understand how to counter programmatic advertising scams, one needs to understand what drives the fraudsters with their malicious intentions to the Ad Tech industry.
 And the reason is in its very nature.